-A: No. The content is copied over to your new account and you can continue to use the legacy account until sometime in 2019 if you choose.
+A: No. The content is copied over to your new account and you can continue to use the legacy account indefinitely until it is decommissioned.

 Q: Will the content in reference fields, like Abstract and Personal Notes, migrate over to my new RefWorks account.

 A: Yes, all content will be copied to the new account.
 The fields in the new RefWorks aren't exactly the same, so you may need to move the content around, but it won't be lost.

 Q: I have files attached to my references in the legacy RefWorks.
 Will they migrate to my new account?

 A: Yes, attached files will be copied to the new RefWorks.
 If you have more than one file attached to a reference, only one file will migrate and you will have to manually attach additional ones.

 Q: Is WNC compatible with Microsoft Office 2019?